yasirfaizahmed/Bare-metal-stm32-repository/README.md

 ## ---CONTENTS---

-**LIBRARIES**         --> This directory contains the latest peripheral Drivers along with latest linker.ld and the Makefile of the recently worked project.
+**LIBRARIESv0.x**         --> This directory contains the latest versions of peripheral Drivers along with latest linker.ld and the Makefile of the recently worked project.

-**PROJECTS**          --> This directory contains some sample sketches to test the peripheral Drivers present in /LIBRARIES
+**PROJECTS**          --> This directory contains some sample sketches to test the peripheral Drivers present in /LIBRARIESv0.x

 **bare metal guide**  --> some .txt and .png files for README.md